Slicer/SlicerJupyter/README.md

 # Using Slicer from a notebook

-* Create a new notebook, selecting _Slicer 4.x_ kernel (for example, _Slicer 4.11_).
+* Create a new notebook, selecting _Slicer 4.x_ kernel (for example, _Slicer 4.13_).
 Jupyter will open a new Slicer instance automatically when kernel start is requested.
-This Slicer instance will be automatically closed when kernel shutdown is requested.
+This Slicer instance will be automatically closed when kernel is shut down.
+If you manually close the Slicer application (e.g., File/Exit menu is used in Slicer) then Jupyter will automaticall restart the application in a few seconds.

 ![Select Slicer kernel](doc/StartKernel.png)